-Removing the interior ant colonies will always provide the best results.
+Removing the interior ant colonies will have to happen at some point.
 So, non-repellent ant baits are always part of a successful integrated ant pest management strategy for inside the home.

-Pesticides have a bad rap.
-Careless or illegal pesticide sprays from agriculture can be extremely harmful for pollinators, beneficial insects & wildlife.
-Industrial agriculture favors large single crops of food where pests thrive and create more cause for pesticide usage.
-By supporting small, local organic farms, you are reducing the demand for large-volume pesticide applications.
+Pesticides can be dangerous.
+Careless or illegal pesticide sprays can be harmful for pollinators, beneficial insects & wildlife.
+Support small, local organic farms to reduce the demand for large-volume industrial agricultural pesticide sprays.
 Suffering ants for one more year might not reduce pesticide pollution in the way we think, especially if we choose Pest & Pollinator, or follow the steps below:

-Residential ant exterminators use a fraction of the pesticides conventional farmers do.
-That said, the formulations of termite killers commonly used by pest control professionals can be more hazardous to pollinators than sprays farmers are allowed to use.
-This is particularly true for exposure to honeybees, which live in colonies like ants and termites do.
+Residential ant exterminators put a tiny fraction of the pesticides outside that conventional farmers do.
+That said, common professional ant foundation sprays can be more hazardous to honeybees than chemicals that farmers use.
+They’re designed to work on ants & termites, which live in colonies like honeybees do.

 If you cannot avoid having your home exterior sprayed for ants, it is paramount your ant exterminator avoids spraying near any flowers in order to protect honeybees and other pollinators.

-Fortunately, 21st century advances in pesticide formulations allows Portland ant exterminators to sometimes get rid of sugar ants with baits instead of sprays.
-Reducing exterior sprays significantly reduces hazard to wildlife, pollinators & beneficial insects.
+Fortunately, 21st century advances in sugar ant killer products allows Portland ant exterminators to sometimes get rid of sugar ants with baits instead of sprays.

 The bait is applied into a crevice behind your baseboard, or into the kitchen sink plumbing void.
 So kids, pets, honeybees and pollinators will never be exposed.
 But the ants will happily bring it back to their larvae nested in your wall voids.
 Then they’ll “baby-bird” it back to the adults, and effectively control the interior colony.